 This gimmicky strategy, of trying to get a spouse to miss you, is still used by many people.
 But, like playing the lottery, it only works for a few.
-If you try it, I don’t recommend you try it too long.
+If you this no contact rule, I don’t recommend you try it too long.

 “Do you have any gimmicky strategies to use instead of giving space?”

 No. I don’t believe in gimmicks, tricks, lies, or manipulation.
 Even when these partially work, they end up doing even more damage to relationships.
 I work on one thing only—rebuilding genuine love through methods that are genuinely loving.

 I don’t even believe in giving space if your spouse is using separation as a ploy, although it might work.
 This is because it wouldn’t actually improve your relationship.
 Eventually, things would become even worse.